 Therefore, it is best to assume that acronyms are specific to your country and to consistently spell out the full word or phrase for every instance to aid the translator in finding the correct translation.
 Translating them into another language becomes nearly impossible when you rely on acronyms to provide context.

 The definition of an abbreviation is a shortened form of something.
-For instance the shortened version of abbreviation itself is abbr.
-Though not quite as tricky as acronyms, there are a number of problems with using an abbreviation over full words, particularly when you are working with the English language.
+For instance, the shortened version of the abbreviation itself is abbr.
+Though not quite as tricky as acronyms, there are several problems with using an abbreviation over full words, particularly when you are working with the English language.
 English is an extremely complex language that is incredibly difficult on its own.
 When you add abbreviations to your global content you muddy the waters further because translators do not work from abbreviations.
 They need the full words to ensure they have the proper starting point.

 Words, not acronyms or abbreviations, are necessary for a translator to know what you are trying to say.
 Letters on their own can mean a lot of different things.
 By avoiding the use of acronyms and avoiding abbreviating words, the context of the term itself or a phrase becomes much clearer and easier to translate, which in turn will be cheaper for you as it will reduce the number of corrections.